thinkingjimmy/PoleStarChat/README.md

 ## 🤔 What is this?

-Since the release of ChatGPT, I have been using it.
-However, in the process of using it, I found that although its abilities are powerful, you will face many difficulties if you want to unleash its full potential:
+Ever since I started using ChatGPT, I have found it to be a useful tool.
+However, during the course of my usage, I have come to realize that although it boasts of powerful capabilities, unlocking its full potential can be challenging and comes with its own set of difficulties:

 - Firstly, to improve the accuracy of AI's responses, you need to learn many skills.
 I spent over ten hours learning about Prompt Engineering and even wrote a nearly 100,000-word tutorial on Prompt Engineering for this purpose.
 After using prompt skills, the accuracy of AI's responses did indeed improve significantly.
 - However, I encountered the second problem, which is that inputting prompt information is very troublesome.
 It requires frequent copying and pasting, which is highly inefficient.